shreeviknesh/TicTacToe/README.md

-TicTacToe
+Tic Tac Toe
 ---
 A Tic Tac Toe game made using vanilla JS.
 Designed to be clean and mobile-friendly.

 ### Todo:
 - Implement AI to play as computer (minimax)